crypto7world/heritage-cli/README.md

 ### Login to the service

-The CLI will want to communicate with the [btcherit.com][heritage-wallet-service] service and needs to be authenticated.
+Assuming you use the [btcherit.com][heritage-wallet-service] service as the online-wallet, the CLI will need to be authenticated.

 ```shell
 heritage-cli service login